There are many benefits to becoming a MISA Zambia member, including:

 Membership is open to journalists, media workers and others interested in the cause of freedom of expression.

 If you are interested in becoming a member, you need to fill in the application form.
-You either download the PDF form here or pick up a copy from our office at Plot 3814, Martin Mwamba Road, Olympia Park, Lusaka.
+You either download the form for individuals (PDF) or for institutions (PDF) pick up a copy from our office at Plot 3814, Martin Mwamba Road, Olympia Park, Lusaka.